Royal East Middlesex Militia: War of American Independence

 In the summer of 1780 the East Middlesex formed part of a brigade under Lieutenant-General Simon Fraser in a training camp at Waterdown Forest, near Tunbridge Wells.

 The Peace of Paris ended the war in 1783, but the militia had already been disembodied in 1782.
 From 1784 to 1792 the militia were assembled for their 28 days' annual peacetime training, but to save money only two-thirds of the men were actually mustered each year.

 French Revolutionary and Napoleonic Wars

 The militia were already being embodied when Revolutionary France declared war on Britain on 1 February 1793.
 Middlesex remained the worst 'black spot' for militia recruitment: in November 1793 the Eastern Regiment was 90 men short of the number it should have embodied.
 David William Murray, 3rd Earl of Mansfield was appointed colonel on 31 July 1798.

 The French Revolutionary War and Napoleonic Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the Regular Army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

+In June 1793 both the East and West Middlesex regiments marched to join a large militia training encampment at Broadwater Common, Waterdown Forest.
+The whole camp moved to Ashdown Forest at the beginning of August and then to Brighton for two weeks before returning to Broadwater Common.
+The camp broke up in the autumn and the regiments went to their separate winter quarters.